o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/future-work.md

 toc: true
 ---

-There are a number of improvements that could potentially be made to the terrain system for anyone interested in taking the system further.
+There are a number of improvements that can potentially be made to the terrain system for anyone interested in taking the system further.
+You can reach out to the O3DE community to talk about any terrain enhancements or ideas on the #sig-content channel on [Discord](https://discord.com/invite/o3de).
+We are happy to help!

 ## Large-scale improvements